Daemonite/material/docs/4.1/material/navigation-drawer.md

 <div ... class="navdrawer navdrawer-permanent-lg" ...>...</div>
 {% endhighlight %}

-Because a permanent navigation drawer is always visible, you may need to add some custom styles to shift the content of your page to the left or right to accomendate the screen estate being taken up by the drawer.
+Because a permanent navigation drawer is always visible, you may need to add some custom styles to shift the content of your page to the left or right to accommodate the screen estate being taken up by the drawer.
 For example, to work with a `.navdrawer-permanent-lg`:

 {% highlight css %}
 @include media-breakpoint-up(lg) {